mistralai/mistral-inference/README.md

 ## Usage

-The following sections give an overview of how to run the model from the Command-line interface or from Python.
+The following sections give an overview of how to run the model from the Command-line interface (CLI) or directly within Python.

 ### CLI